Colin Ford (curator): Awards and legacy

-Ford is a Commander of the Order of the British Empire (CBE).
+Ford was appointed a Commander of the Order of the British Empire (CBE) in 1993.
+He was awarded the Hungarian Order of Merit in 2013.

 The Royal Photographic Society established the annual Colin Ford Award in 2003 for contributions to curatorship, named after Colin Ford as the first director of the National Museum of Photography, Film and Television.

 There are several photographs of Ford in the National Portrait Gallery (London) collection, including works by Arnold Newman, Norman Parkinson, and Cheryl Twomey.